Mining

 Global mining operations have long used resistance-grounded power systems for portable and fixed medium-voltage and low-voltage applications.
 Control of ground-fault current and the capability to restrict the touch potential on portable and mobile equipment are among the reasons for using resistance grounding in mines.
+Neutral grounding resistor solutions enhance these systems by offering precise fault detection and safety assurance in mining environments.
 Ground-fault tripping is most often used in ore extraction areas, while in refining and processing areas, alarm-only systems are often selected for their ability to improve continuity of service.
 Bender offers grounding systems and relays, including ground-fault and neutral-grounding resistor monitors and ground-continuity monitoring devices.

 Bender roots in mining run deep, and the need for insulation monitoring devices in those systems is still vast.
 Bender provides electrical safety solutions for both surface and underground mining.
 The iso685 insulation monitor has many uses in mining applications, from monitoring the DC field in dragline MG sets to monitoring the ungrounded outputs on sophisticated medium voltage AC drives.